waTeim/coinbase-local/README.md

 ## Notes

-The orderbook is synchronized upon the first invokation of a query to it.
+The orderbook is synchronized upon the first invocation of a query to it.
 The sync ususally takes 2-5 seconds and so the response to very fist call will be delayed.
 After that calls to `/api/orderBook/interval` respond very quickly.